Rʻuth-Assor: Other city-lords

 Other rulers of Assur attested in the Aramaic inscriptions from the Parthian period, though the order, dates and how (and if) they relate to the others is unknown, include Hormoz (Iranian name, his name and the title māryā are inscribed on a statue presumably depicting him), Raʾehat Hayyay (Rāʾeḥat Hayyay, Arabic name, mentioned in an inscription), Hanni (Ḥannī, name of Akkadian origin meaning "he took pity on me", mentioned as the father of a person depicted in a relief, whose own name is illegible) and Nbudayyan (Nḇūḏayyān, name of Akkadian origin originally meaning "Nabu is judge", inscribed in multiple places, including on a statue).
 Nbudayyan is the only of these four rulers who can be approximately dated, as one of the inscriptions mentioning him is dated to sometime after the 440th year (the full date is not preserved) of the Seleucid calendar, placing the inscription at some point in the interval AD 129–188.
-The inscriptions also attest to Nbudayyan having a son, Awidʾallayy (ʿAwīḏʾallayy, "protection-seeker of Al-Lat"), and daughter, Maleka (Malekā, "queen"), both with Arabic names.
+The inscriptions also attest to Nbudayyan having a son, Awidʾallayy (ʿAwīḏʾallayy, "protection-seeker of Al-Lat"), and daughter, Maleka (Malekā, "queen"), the fitst with an Arabic name.
 The line of local rulers at Assur under Parthian suzerainty came to an end at the latest with the conquests of the Sasanian Empire in the region, c.
-240, whereafter the Ashur temple was destroyed again and the city's people were dispersed.
+240-250 AD, whereafter the Ashur temple was destroyed again and most of the city's people were dispersed.